Marrtinerz/marrtinerz.github.io/README.md

 Welcome to my showroom!

-I am a **Product-Minded Software Engineer** and an MS in Electrical & Computer Engineering candidate at CU Boulder.
+I am a **Product-Minded ML/Software Engineer** and an MS in Electrical & Computer Engineering candidate at CU Boulder.
 With a unique background blending 7 years of rigorous technical editing with full-stack architecture, I specialize in designing, building, and deploying scalable web architectures using tools such as **Python, Django, Docker, and PostgreSQL**.

 I thrive on solving complex backend problems, such as high-concurrency database design and state management, while delivering hyper-performant, lightweight frontends.